At precisely 9 am, a sixteen-seater van pulls up in front of the Pen and Parchment Inn in Stratford-upon-Avon where I stayed the night.

 Miramar: This hotel is in Vence, which is just up the hill from Saint-Paul-de-Vence and a larger town with more services.
 FYI, we had the best pizza in an outdoor café in the Old Town of Vence!
 The Miramar is a reasonably-priced and well-located property that is great for drivers.

 Enjoying French cuisine in the thousands of small restaurants all over France is a huge highlight.
-You can get a bad meal in France (and we’ve endured some doozies), but that’s usually the exception.
-Check online reviews of the restaurants in the area you’re traveling to and make dinner reservations.
+You can get a bad meal in France (and I’ve endured some doozies), but that’s usually the exception.

 Check out my general tips on dining well on a budget in Europe.